-Carthage Veterinary Service Ltd., USA
+Carthage Veterinary Service, Ltd., USA

 Dr. Connor obtained his D.V.M. and completed the Executive Veterinary Program at the University of Illinois.
 Dr. Connor focuses on disease management and elimination.
 He is the President of Carthage Veterinary Service, Ltd. (CVS).
 Dr. Connor received the Master’s Award from The National Hog Farmer in 2009, the Leman Science in Practice Award in 2004, and American Association of Swine Veterinarians (AASV) Swine Practitioner of the Year Award in 1995.
 In 1992, he was Howard Dunne Memorial Lecturer.
-In 2008, he was presented the Dr. Erwin Small Distinguished Alumni Award by the University of Illinois and was awarded with the “First” Honorary Member of the Japanese Association of Swine Veterinarians (JASV).
+In 2008, he was presented the Dr. Erwin Small Distinguished Alumni Award by the University of Illinois and was awarded with the “First” Honorary Member of the Japanese Association of Swine Veterinarians (JASV) in 2008.

 University of Minnesota, USA

-University of Illinois, USA
+University of Minnesota，USA

 University of Minnesota, USA